JacobPfeifer/jacobpfeifer.co/content/pages/about.md

 ---
 I care deeply about promoting equity and inclusivity through design.
 It matters to me that my work has a positive impact.
 I currently live in Wichita, Kansas and work in an unrelated field.

 Community and sports are important to me.
-I've been an active ultimate frisbee player and community organizer for 5+ years, during which I a founded a non-profit to host local event, Wichita Ultimate.
+I've been an active ultimate frisbee player and community organizer for 5+ years, during which I a founded a non-profit to host local events, Wichita Ultimate.
 Ultimate has positively shaped my views on equity, teamwork, leadership.

 Aside from design and ultimate, I’m an avid listener of indie pop and a huge fan of the US national soccer teams.